Driver guilty over Moray crash that killed five people

 Ciociola was extradited from Italy after failing to attend an earlier court appearance in Scotland.

-The naval officer will be sentenced at a later date.
+The naval officer will be sentenced at a later date, and was remanded in custody.

+At the High Court in Edinburgh, just Lord Mulholland told him: "You have been convicted of a serious charge, involving the deaths of five people, including your own son, and the serious injury of three people.
+It is a very serious matter."

-He had denied that he had fallen asleep or repeatedly driven onto the wrong side of the A96.
+Ciociola had denied that he had fallen asleep or repeatedly driven onto the wrong side of the A96.

-Ciociola was asked during the trial how he felt about three people dying in the other car.
+He was asked during the trial how he felt about three people dying in the other car.

 He replied: "It is the most terrible thing that you can hear and the pain of the families is also my pain."

+"I believe he deserves jail time - but even if he is, no length of time behind bars will compare to what we have suffered."

+She said the only positive from the verdict was that she could "finally focus on my recovery, on my grief and on rebuilding some kind of future".

-Those in the car had been travelling home from an Elgin Country Music Club dance when the crash happened.
+Ms Smith and her passengers had been travelling home from an Elgin Country Music Club dance when the crash happened.

 Club president Billy Main said he had been "totally shocked" by the tragedy.